Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-3/02-annotation-&-visulaization.md

 To do:
 - add learning objectives
-- confirm code works with current directory structure
-- adapt text so that this markdown reads appropriately as a standalone section
 - reduce overall text where possible
 - change paths to figures folder so that figures are shown in markdown